-Please consider only alerts that offer a true benefit for your attendees.
-We have seen attendees complain on Twitter when organizers add too many notifications or alerts that don't provide value such as "Welcome to the conference."
+Important: Please review the best practices for alerts and consider only alerts that offer a true benefit for your attendees.
+We have seen attendees complain on Twitter when organizers add too many notifications or alerts that don't provide value (such as "welcome to the conference").

 Adding an Alert / Notification

-- Log in to the CMS > select the Design menu > Alerts
+- Log in to the Conference App Builder > select the Design menu > Alerts

 - Select the Add New button